TomSssM/MyCodewars/snippets/git-cheatsheet.md

 ## Managing Multiple Accounts and GitHubs with SSH

-Imagine you have 2 github accounts and on the same machine you have 2 repos.
+Imagine you have 2 GitHub accounts and on the same machine you have 2 repos.
 You want to contribute to the 1st one with the 1st account and to the other with the 2nd account.
 One solution would be to keep changing username and password before contributing to the repo.
 A better solution would be to generate two SSH keys: one for the 1st account, the other for the 2nd account.
 Then clone the first repo thru the 1st SSH key and the second repo thru the 2nd SSH key.